 - Discovery in a Painting A marvelous exploration of Cezanne's "Still Life with Apples".
 (Grasshopper Film) (North America only)

 Social WorkCHUT…! = SHUSH…!
-This is a charming documentary about a public library in France and the heroes who work there. (aaa production) (Worldwide rights)Politics & Current AffairsIn the Face of Terror (series) How are western democracies to survive and adapt in this new age of terrorism?
-The stories of the ordinary people fighting for justice following acts of terror in Syria.
-(BBC) (Worldwide rights)November 2020 Editor's PicksNew & Exclusive from FILM PLATFORM
+This is a charming documentary about a public library in France and the heroes who work there. (aaa production) (Worldwide rights)Politics & Current AffairsIn the Face of Terror (series) (BBC) (Worldwide rights)November 2020 Editor's PicksNew & Exclusive from FILM PLATFORM

 - Animal Impossible Incredible facts and myths about the animal kingdom are put to the test.
 (BBC, series) (worldwide rights)